tedolga/AMF-translator/README.txt

-JMeter plugin for AMF translating
+JMeter plugin for AMF translating.